-* The same is true in traditional Jewish thought, where each sign corresponds to a month on the Hebrew calendar, as well as to one of the twelve tribes of Israel.
+The same is true in traditional Jewish thought, where each sign corresponds to a month on the Hebrew calendar, as well as to one of the twelve tribes of Israel.
 Having said that, including a 13th month for the Jewish system is not a problem at all.
-In fact, it is actually a solution, since the Jewish calendar has a 13th month in a leap year!
+In fact, it is actually a solution, since the Jewish calendar has a 13th month in a leap year.
+The extra month has an astrological sign, too!
 Similarly, although we always speak of twelve tribes of Israel, there are really thirteen since, as we read in this week’s parasha, Jacob made Joseph count as two separate tribes: Ephraim and Menashe.